Turtle Island Children's Center

 Preferred Qualifications

-- Experience working in infant/toddler or early childhood education settings
+• Experience working in infant/toddler or early childhood education settings, with a strong understanding of child development, relationship-based care, and emergent curriculum.

-- Experience mentoring, coaching, or supporting teaching staff
+• Experience mentoring, coaching, or supporting teaching staff to enhance their practice and confidence.

-- Experience with licensing requirements, STARS, professional development systems, or special education collaboration preferred
+• Commitment to inclusive, anti-bias, and community-centered educational practices, with experience with licensing requirements, STARS, professional development systems, or special education collaboration.

-- Bachelor’s degree in Early Childhood Education or related field preferred (or equivalent experience and training)
+• Bachelor’s degree in Early Childhood Education or related field, or equivalent experience and training.

 Nice to Have